kayburns/women-snowboard/research/README.md

 ## TODO
 Kaylee
+- [ ] test all scripts to download and tfrecord-ify all data (normal, bias, blocked) (need to rerun but data1 and data2 are full)
-- [ ] instructions downloading coco and bias paper split details
+- [ ] include yaml file to set up environment + setup instructions
-- [ ] constructing tfrecords with blocked images
-- [ ] redo training script paths
-- [ ] send Lisa all weights and captions
+- [ ] send Lisa all weights and captions (once data2 is fast again?)
 - [ ] saliency code
 - [ ] convert creating blocked images at `scripts/SegmentationMasks.ipynb` to script
-- [ ] add vocabulary file to repo
-- [ ] include yaml file to set up environment + setup instructions

 Anja
 - [ ] code to run GradCam. should print results when `table_3_main` or `table_2_supp` of the eccv results [script](im2txt/data_analysis/eccv_results_2018.py) is called.